mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

 missing values across the whole data set, it's a stark contrast.

 Looking at the attribute *default*, nearly a fifth of the observations are missing (19.35 %).
-Other attributes contain less, yet we still need to handle them.
+Other attributes contain less missing values, yet we still need to handle them.
 Therefore, we explore different strategies to deal with missing values.

 ???+ info